More from Legal & Copyright

 Collaborations and Featuring Artists

-If the project includes collaborations (featuring, remixes, etc.), it’s good practice to:
+If the project includes any kind of collaboration (featuring, remixes, etc.), it’s good practice to:

-- Establish a formal agreement with all participating artists or their label.
+- Have a written proof (e.g. a signed agreement) with all participating artists or their representative.

-- Confirm that all parties involved agree to the release and its terms, including the commercial use of their artist names within the project.
+- Confirm that all parties involved agree to the terms of the release, including the commercial use of their artist names within the project.

-Having proper documentation is not just a formality—it protects you and ensures compliance with legal standards.
+Having proper documentation is not just a formality.
+It protects you and ensures transparent compliance with legal standards.

-- If there is a conflict, claim, or dispute regarding the release, we may require access to these documents as proof that you hold the necessary rights to distribute the music.
+- If there is any sort of conflict, claim, or dispute regarding the release, we may require you to provide these documents as proof that you hold the necessary rights to distribute the music.

-- Failing to provide this proof could result in the takedown of the release or other legal complications.
+- Failing to provide this proof could result in the release being removed from all stores.

 - Verify that all artists and contributors involved are informed and have agreed to the release.

-- Confirm you have the rights to distribute the release commercially.
+- Confirm you have the necessary rights to distribute the recordings commercially.

-- Ensure all agreements are signed by all parties involved before the release is submitted to iMusician.
-If the contract is post-dated, we will not accept it.
+- Make sure that each agreement is signed by all parties involved.
+If any contract is post-dated, we will not accept it.

 So many artists trust us to distribute their music—join them today and reach new fans! 🌟Sign up now